The Big 5 - Municipal Housing Platform

 According to recent reports by the Smart Prosperity Institute and the CMHC, Ontario needs to build at least 1.5 million and up to 2.6 million new homes over the next decade to restore affordability.
 We know we need to build a lot more homes, and we know the policies to get there.
 At the same time, if we are committed to the principle of housing as a human right, the government needs to increase investment in affordable housing for people who will not be served by market-rate housing.

-This municipal election is a real opportunity to improve municipal housing policy.
-Our platform is a summary of the actions we think are most important at the municipal level.
+Our platform contains what we believe to be the most important municipal policies to end the housing crisis.
 For a more comprehensive set of recommendations, we encourage you to read the Housing Affordability Task Force report and our submission to the Housing Affordability Task Force.
-We will be using our platform when engaging with candidates and deciding who to directly support.
-We also encourage you to use our platform and ask your candidates for city council directly if they support these policies, so you can make the most informed vote possible.
+We encourage you to use our platform and ask candidates for mayor directly if they support these policies, so you can make the most informed vote possible.

 Exclusionary zoning in Toronto